Conversational AI for Lingerie Retail @Brarista

 Product Marketing

-Building on this foundation, my work transitioned naturally into Brarista’s wider culture of co-creation.
-As a B2B2C product, we needed to understand retailers and end-users in tandem, and our research practices adapted accordingly.
+Building on this foundation, my work transitioned into co-creation with both retailers and end-users.
+As a B2B2C product, we needed to understand both audiences in tandem.
 I supported ongoing studies both online and in person, beginning with semi-structured interviews and moving into iterative usability testing as the beta matured.

 Group usability session with beta testers